-The Professional Beauty Association has launched the Textured Hair Collective.
+The Professional Beauty Association (PBA) launched the Textured Hair Collective.
 This is an alliance of professional hair industry leaders working together to influence state board licensing requirements and curriculums to be inclusive of all hair textures and hair types.
-The PBA is the sponsor of AB 2166 noted above.
+The PBA sponsored AB 2166 noted above.